Goodluck6897/CKA/Day 07/README.md

 - This isolation ensures that Pods can communicate with each other using their internal IPs, but also keeps them separated from other Pods' networks within the cluster.
 - The fundamental rule of the Kubernetes networking model is that the cluster network is completely flat: every Pod gets its own IP address, and every Pod can talk to every other Pod directly, regardless of what namespace they live in

+That's a great summary of cross-namespace Pod communication in Kubernetes, Venkatadry!
+You've outlined the two primary methods clearly.
+Let me add a bit of structure and context:

+Cross-Namespace Pod Communication in Kubernetes

+There are two main ways a Pod in Namespace A can reach a workload in Namespace B:

+1. Directly via Pod IP

+- If a Pod in Namespace A knows the raw IP address of a Pod in Namespace B, it can route traffic directly.

+- By default, Kubernetes networking (via the CNI plugin) provides a flat network — all Pods can reach all other Pods by IP, regardless of namespace.

+- Caveat: Pod IPs are ephemeral — they change when Pods restart or reschedule, making this approach fragile for production use.

+2. Via a Service (FQDN)

+- The recommended and more reliable approach.

+- Within the same namespace, short DNS names work (e.g., http://my-database).

+- Across namespaces, you use the Fully Qualified Domain Name (FQDN):<service-name>.<namespace>.svc.cluster.localExample:my-db-service.namespace-b.svc.cluster.local

+Key Considerations

+- NetworkPolicies can restrict cross-namespace traffic.
+By default, all traffic is allowed, but if NetworkPolicies are in place, you may need explicit Ingress/Egress rules to permit communication between namespaces.

+- Service types matter — ClusterIP (default) is sufficient for in-cluster cross-namespace communication.

+- For headless services, DNS returns individual Pod IPs rather than a virtual IP.

+Is there anything specific about Kubernetes networking you'd like to dive deeper into?

 ## What is a Deployment?
 ![Alt text](/images/7b.png)